 Gối Đại Temple

 For visitors interested in the history and spirituality of the Vietnamese people, there is also a spiritual location to worship.
 Gối Đại Temple is located towards the top of the hill, with the much the same construction as other temples in Ninh Binh.
-Inside, there is a statue of the deity Quy Minh, the Mother goddesses of Vietnamese folk religion.
-The Tran temple in Trang An also worships this goddess, a well-known figure in Vietnamese spirituality.
+Inside, there is a statue of the deity Quốc Mẫu, the Mother goddess of Vietnamese folk religion.
+The Tran temple in Hoa Lu also worships this goddess, a well-known figure in Vietnamese spirituality.

-Those early explorers were so astonished by the cave’s limestone cliffs and its mystical beauty, they believed they were entering an unspoiled realm of a tropical rainforest, similar to being lost in the Buddha’s “nirvana”, after “extinguishing” the fire of “greed” and entering the state of “pure ” understanding of the ways of the world and universe.
+Those early explorers were astonished by the cave’s limestone cliffs and its mystical beauty.
+So much so that they believed they were entering an unspoiled realm of a tropical rainforest, similar to being lost in the Buddha’s “nirvana”, after “extinguishing” the fire of “greed” and entering the state of “pure ” understanding of the ways of the world and universe.

 Travel Tips